-- Blocked or leaking drains not causing damage
+- A blocked or leaking drain that is not causing damage

-- A blocked WC caused by the external drains – if there are other WC’s in the property (if there is only 1 WC, then this should be a one hour emergency) There will be a recharge if the blockage was caused internally by you
+- A blocked toilet caused by a blockage in an external drains, if there are other toilets in the home.
+If there is only one toilet, then this is a one-day emergency.
+There will be a recharge if we find that the blockage is in an internal drain

-- Leak from water pipe, tank or cistern not causing damage
+- A leak from a water pipe, tank or cistern that is not causing damage

-- Repair to external windows causing the property to be unsecure – not on ground floor.
-If the window is on ground floor, this should be a one hour emergency for a make safe (board up)
+- Damage to an external window causing the home to be unsecured.
+If the window is on the ground floor, this is a one-day emergency

-- Shower not working (if you have a bath, this is a routine repair)
+- Shower not working – unless you also have a bath, in which case this is a routine repair.

 A routine repair is any other repair to your home.